-- risks related to the acquisition of Triton by Brookfield Infrastructure, which was consummated on September 28, 2023, including risks related to potentially divergent interests of our sole common shareholder, the holders of our outstanding indebtedness and the holders of our outstanding preference shares; risks related to our reliance on certain corporate governance exemptions; and shareholder litigation in connection with the acquisition; - decreases in the demand for leased containers; - decreases in market leasing rates for containers; - difficulties in re-leasing containers after their initial fixed-term leases; - our customers' decisions to buy rather than lease containers; - · increases in the cost of repairing and storing our off-hire containers; - our dependence on a limited number of customers and suppliers; - customer defaults; - decreases in the selling prices of used containers; - extensive competition in the container leasing industry; - risks stemming from the international nature of our businesses, including global and regional economic conditions and geopolitical risks, including international conflicts; - decreases in demand for international trade; - risks resulting from the political and economic policies of the United States and other countries, particularly China, including but not limited to, the impact of trade wars, duties and tariffs; - disruption to our operations from failures of, or attacks on, our information technology systems; - · disruption to our operations as a result of natural disasters or public health crises; - compliance with laws and regulations globally; - the availability and cost of capital; - restrictions imposed by the terms of our debt agreements; - · changes in tax laws in Bermuda, the United States and other countries; and - other risks and uncertainties, including those listed under Item 1A.
-"Risk Factors" in our Annual Report on Form 10-K filed with the SEC on February 29, 2024 (the "2023 Annual Report on Form 10-K"), in this Quarterly Report on Form 10-Q and in the other documents we file with the SEC from time to time, and such risks and uncertainties are specifically incorporated herein by reference.
+- decreases in the demand for leased containers; - decreases in market leasing rates for containers; - difficulties in re-leasing containers after their initial fixed-term leases; - our customers' decisions to buy rather than lease containers; - increases in the cost of repairing and storing our off-hire containers; - our dependence on a limited number of customers and suppliers; - customer defaults; - decreases in the selling prices of used containers; - extensive competition in the container leasing industry; - risks stemming from the international nature of our businesses, including global and regional economic conditions and geopolitical risks, including international conflicts; - decreases in demand for international trade; - risks resulting from the political and economic policies of the United States and other countries, particularly China, including but not limited to, the impact of trade wars, duties and tariffs; - disruption to our operations from failures of, or attacks on, our information technology systems; - disruption to our operations as a result of natural disasters or public health crises; - compliance with laws and regulations globally; - risks related to the acquisition of Triton by Brookfield Infrastructure, including the potentially divergent interests of our sole common shareholder and the holders of our outstanding indebtedness and preference shares, and our reliance on certain corporate governance exemptions; - the availability and cost of capital; - restrictions imposed by the terms of our debt agreements; - · changes in tax laws in Bermuda, the United States and other countries; and - other risks and uncertainties, including those listed under Item 1A.
+"Risk Factors" in our Annual Report on Form 10-K filed with the SEC on February 29, 2024 (the "2023 Annual Report on Form 10-K"), in this Quarterly Report on Form 10-Q and in the other documents we file with the SEC from time to time.